Swiss National Bank's liquidity injections trigger sight deposit leap

 Total sight deposits rose to 620.455 billion Swiss francs ($649.08 billion) from 608.826 billion francs in the previous week, data showed on Monday.

-The 11.6 billion franc increase was the biggest rise since January 2015, when the SNB scrapped its policy of pegging the franc to the euro.
+The 11.6 billion franc increase was the biggest rise since January 2015, when the SNB scrapped its policy of pegging the franc to the euro EURCHF=.

 Increases in sight deposits can serve as a proxy for the SNB’s foreign currency purchases, although economists said last week’s increase could also represent other factors.